Limelight Networks Inc. (LLNW) Reveals an Earnings Mystery

 LLNW’s Market Performance

-LLNW stocks went down by -15.95% for the week, with a monthly drop of -39.14% and a quarterly performance of -46.02%, while its annual performance rate touched -16.35%.
-The volatility ratio for the week stands at 7.47% while the volatility levels for the past 30 days are set at 6.61% for Limelight Networks Inc..
-The simple moving average for the period of the last 20 days is -35.97% for LLNW stocks with a simple moving average of -37.50% for the last 200 days.
+LLNW stocks went up by 1.09% for the week, with a monthly drop of -34.22% and a quarterly performance of -42.41%, while its annual performance rate touched -11.85%.
+The volatility ratio for the week stands at 5.33% while the volatility levels for the past 30 days are set at 6.66% for Limelight Networks Inc..
+The simple moving average for the period of the last 20 days is -28.72% for LLNW stocks with a simple moving average of -33.84% for the last 200 days.

 Analysts’ Opinion of LLNW